ChrisTuck04/OnPAR/frontend/onpar/src/components/CalendarPage/CalendarComponents/originalWholeCalendar.txt

           );
         }) : []; // If events is not an array, default to an empty array

-        // Filter emotions that were made on the current calendar cell's date
-        // IMPORTANT: The 'Emotions' interface in Emotions.ts does not have a date field.
-        // I am assuming here that the actual emotion objects returned by the API
-        // will have a 'createdAt' or 'date' field that can be used for filtering.
-        // If not, you will need to add a date field to your Emotions schema and API. const emotionsForDay = Array.isArray(emotions) ? emotions.filter(emotion => {
+        const emotionsForDay = Array.isArray(emotions) ? emotions.filter(emotion => {

-          // Assuming 'createdAt' is the field that stores the date the emotion was made
-          // If your emotion object has a different date field (e.g., 'dateMade'), adjust this. const emotionDate = new Date(emotion.createdAt); // Use 'createdAt' or 'date' return (
+          const emotionDate = new Date(emotion.createdAt); // Use 'createdAt' or 'date' return (
             emotionDate.getDate() === day.date.getDate() &&